top of page

 Honours, leadership style and operational reputation

-It is intersting to note that public records show describve Ali "as a pragmatic, hands-on leader who combined operational competence with an ability to represent the RAF publicly.
+It is intersting to note that public records describe Ali "as a pragmatic, hands-on leader who combined operational competence with an ability to represent the RAF publicly.
 His command appointments (squadron CO and station commander) underscore a career built on operational flying, excellent training, and base management on NATO's front line ."
 Not a bad summary.

 Civilian career: retail leadership and board roles